DestinE-Climate-DT/AQUA/docs/sphinx/source/other_components.rst

 Some extra options are available:

+- ``weights=xr.DataArray``: this will pass a weights DataArray to the histogram computation.
 - ``weighted=False``: this will switch off computing a weighted histogram, where the weights are the cosines of the latitudes (true by default).
 - ``density=True``: this will compute a PDF (Probability Density Function) instead of a histogram (false by default).
 - ``dask=False``: this will force the computation of the histogram using numpy (true by default).